 Quality management and customer satisfaction are two of the most important aspects of any business.
 If you are not meeting customer expectations, it will be reflected in your bottom line.

 ISO certification provides a framework for achieving and maintaining quality management and customer satisfaction, which will ultimately improve your bottom line.

 The beginning of the process is often the most expensive, but it will pay off in the long run.
-In this blog post, we have outlined the essentials of ISO certification and why it’s necessary.
+In this blog post, we have outlined the essentials of ISO certification in Malaysia and why it’s necessary.

 ISO 9001 : How Does It Influences A 24 Hour Fast Food Restaurant Business ?
 Introduction Consumers’ eating habits change from time …